Information and Resources

 Calls are free of charge.

-The Home Office continues to process applications under the EU Settlement Scheme but in the light of the coronavirus outbreak they will take longer than usual and some of their support services and application routes have temporarily changed.
+The Home Office continues to process applications under the EU Settlement Scheme but in the light of the coronavirus outbreak they will take longer than usual.
+Home Office support services and application routes have now all fully reopened in line with public health guidance.
+This includes the reopening of the postal route for submitting identity documents for applicants who are unable to use the EU Exit: ID Document Check app to verify their identity.
 More details can be found here.

 The Home Office has published a collection of guidance for those affected by changes to UK immigration and borders due to coronavirus.

 The Refugee Council is regularly updating its website with changes to asylum and resettlement policy and practice in response to COVID-19.